E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Related Work

+The optimization-based approach directly optimizes the latent code to minimize the reconstruction loss, so that the synthetic image generated by the inverted latent code is as similar as possible to the target real image.
+For example, Pan \etal \cite{Pan2020ExploitingDG} optimize the latent code while fine-tuning the parameters of the generator.
+Image2StyleGAN++ \cite{Abdal2020Image2StyleGANHT} takes alternative optimizations of StyleGAN's latent code and noise space to further improve the inversion performance.
+Gu \etal \cite{Gu2020ImagePU} argue that the mapping of a single image to the low-dimensional latent code is necessarily lossy and therefore uses multiple latent codes to reconstruct a single image, thus alleviating this situation.
+Although such optimization-based methods can achieve good reconstruction results, the optimization process is too time-consuming and requires even thousands of iterations and ten minutes for some examples, especially when the initialization point is too far from the ideal embedding, thus greatly limiting its real-time application.

-\paragraph{GAN Inversion.} Existing GAN inversion methods can be subdivided into optimization-based \cite{Abdal2019Image2StyleGANHT,Abdal2020Image2StyleGANHT,Gu2020ImagePU,Pan2020ExploitingDG}, forward-based \cite{Richardson2020EncodingIS,Nitzan2020FaceID,Bartz2020OneMT,Guan2020CollaborativeLF} and hybrid \cite{Zhu2020InDomainGI,Bau2019SeeingWA,Bau2019SemanticPM} approaches.
-The optimization-based approach directly optimizes the latent code to minimize the loss.
-Although optimization-based methods can achieve good reconstruction results, the long optimization time limits their application.
-The forward-based method uses an encoder to learn the mapping from image space to the latent space.
-Nitzan \etal \cite{Nitzan2020FaceID} uses two encoders to encode identity information and attribute information separately.
-Guan \etal \cite{Guan2020CollaborativeLF} proposes a novel collaborative learning framework to train the encoder in an unsupervised manner.
-The pSp \cite{Richardson2020EncodingIS} designs a feature pyramid network with independent inversion heads for each latent code, and introduces the identity loss as an additional constraint.
+To speed up, the forward-based methods directly use an encoder network to learn the mapping from image space to the latent space.
+For example, Nitzan \etal \cite{Nitzan2020FaceID} use two encoders to encode identity information and attribute information separately.
+Guan \etal \cite{Guan2020CollaborativeLF} propose a novel collaborative learning framework to train the encoder in an unsupervised manner.
+Concurrent with our work, ReStyle \cite{alaluf2021restyle} extends the encoder-based inversion method by introducing an iterative refinement mechanism.
+This idea is similar to our multi-stage refinement, but we use a separate encoder at each stage and outperform ReStyle in terms of all evaluation metrics.
+The pSp \cite{Richardson2020EncodingIS} designs a feature pyramid network with independent inversion heads for each latent code and introduces the identity loss as an additional constraint.
 Different from these methods, we introduce a simple feed-forward network with improved efficiency and quality.
 Moreover, the newly proposed multi-layer identity loss, local parsing loss, and multi-stage refinement should also generalize to these methods.